 , etc. You should also find out whether the company is a member of United States Chamber of Commerce

-Check the performance of the company Make sure you work with a settlement company that has good success rate.
+Make sure you work with a settlement company that has good success rate.
 Visit the official website of the company to gather information about the company.
 Go through the "testimonials" section (if they have any) and know whether the clients are happy with their services.

-Find out if they offer service guarantee Find out whether the settlement company offers any service guarantee to their clients.
+Find out whether the settlement company offers any service guarantee to their clients.
 If yes, then check the type of assistance they will provide you if the settlement does not work out to relieve your debt burden.
 Check whether the company will refund your fee if they fail to settle your payday loan debts.

-Consult your family You can always go to your family members and ask their opinion about the settlement company you're considering to work with.
+You can always go to your family members and ask their opinion about the settlement company you're considering to work with.
 You can also ask them to recommend you a good settlement company in your state.